Shall we have some tea...

 They become history.

 I-Yen Chen and Yumemi Hiraki, upon meeting and bonding in Melbourne, found fascination in the tensions and softness between their cultural backgrounds.
-Their invisible yet entangled family relationship guides the curiosity and playfulness in this project, utilizing the domesticity of this particular gallery to embody a wider historical scene that focuses on the individuals’ life-story.
+Their invisible yet entangled family relationship guided the curiosity and playfulness in this project, utilising the domesticity of this particular gallery to embody a wider historical scene that focuses on the individuals’ life-story.

-Taking advantage of the apartment-like gallery space, both artists, Yumemi Hiraki and I-Yen Chen will create spatial installations representing a ‘home setting’, hoping to invite the viewers to experience history by joining them for a tea and a chat around the kotatsu.
+Taking advantage of the apartment-like gallery space, both artists, Yumemi Hiraki and I-Yen Chen created spatial installations representing a ‘home setting’, hoping to invite the viewers to experience history by joining them for a tea and a chat around the kotatsu.